 $20.00 per set of 6

-you are logging mucho flight time.
+time or edges are present.
 When in doubt, renew it.
+It is way

-It is way dumb to die because a two dollar piece of webbing
+dumb to die because a two dollar piece of webbing failed.

 A nice way to tie up the modern sport anchor.
 Doubles as an over-the-shoulder